 Handel’s father didn’t want him to study music, so he spent a year studying law at the University of Halle.

-He was unhappy studying law and dropped out of the university to become a musician.
+But, thankfully, he was unhappy studying law and dropped out of the university to become a musician.

 2. He Displayed His Greatness at a Young Age